Updated April 24, 2026

 Careers Similar to Medical Laboratory Technician

-These careers require similar associate-level training and work in clinical laboratory or diagnostic settings.
+These careers require similar associate degree training and offer comparable laboratory or technical health care work environments.

 | Occupation | Median Salary | Training Time |